The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

-These effects are pronounced in large-scale multilingual LMs.
-The \emph{curse of multilinguality} refers to declining per-language performance as more languages share parameters~\citep{conneau-etal-2020-unsupervised, gurgurov2024curse}, with low-resource and typologically distant languages suffering most~\citep{lauscher2020zero}.
+At larger scales, the \emph{curse of multilinguality} refers to declining per-language performance as more languages share parameters~\citep{conneau-etal-2020-unsupervised}, with low-resource and typologically distant languages suffering most~\citep{lauscher2020zero}.
 Typological distance amplifies interference and exacerbates vocabulary fragmentation.
-Controlled studies show that adding related languages improves low-resource performance, but distant languages harm both settings as shared capacity becomes overburdened~\citep{chang2024multilinguality}.
+Controlled studies show that adding related languages improves low-resource performance, but may surprisingly hurt performance on high-resource languages~\citep{chang2024multilinguality}.
 Gradient conflicts are common when distant languages are trained jointly~\citep{wang2020negative}.

-Overall, typological and morphological analyses converge on a single insight: shared-parameter training can induce interference as typological diversity grows, and transfer may weaken when shared vocabularies fragment the long tail in morphologically rich languages~\citep{arnett-bergen-2025-language, park-etal-2021-morphology, chang2024multilinguality}, but \citet{kallini_etal_2025_false_friends_overlap} found that every overlap helps.
+In summary, shared-parameter training with similar languages can help, but can also induce interference as typological diversity grows.
 Modular approaches that allocate language-specific capacity reduce conflict while preserving positive transfer~\citep{pfeiffer2022lifting, blevins2024breaking}.